OndrejValla/TALENTED-PEOPLE/README.md

 *

 ---
-6. Dropdown menu to Select Photography Category was not working as expected.
+6. The Dropdown menu to Select Photography Category was not working as expected.
 I used code from Code Institute Lesson [Task Manager Auth Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) Which fixed this issue.
-Big Thanks to The Code Institute!
+Big Thanks to Mr. Tim Nelson and The Code Institute Team!

 *